Below you will find a list of the most common types of whips used in North America.

 A stockwhip is the most popular type of whip in Australia, and was originally used to herd cattle while on horseback.
-The main characteristic of a stockwhip is the keeper: a knot at the transition which attaches the thong to the end of the handle.
+The main characteristic of a stockwhip is the keeper: a knot that attaches the thong to the end of the handle.

 Stockwhips typically have a long handle (18” – 24”) and are light compared to other types of whips.
-This makes them useful for multiple crack patterns and routines which involve quick changes in direction, such as the volley.
+This makes them useful for multiple crack patterns and routines which involve quick changes in direction like the volley.
 Stockwhips are measured by thong length.

 Performance Hybrid (PH)

-A Performance Hybrid (PH) whip is a mixture between a bullwhip and a stockwhip.
+A Performance Hybrid (PH) whip is a combination of a bullwhip and a stockwhip.
 They are widely considered to be one of the best types of whips for beginners because they are versatile and inexpensive.

-PH whips have a medium length handle (14”-18”) that is most commonly made out of PVC piping.
-The thong attaches to this handle through a coupling at the end of the handle, and is tied through the PVC tubing.
+PH whips have a medium length handle (14”-18”) that is most commonly made out of CPVC piping.
+The thong attaches to this handle through a coupling at the end of the handle, and is tied through the CPVC.
 PH whips are almost exclusively made out of nylon, and are typically measured by thong length.

 A snake whip is a whip that has no handle, and instead only has a heel knot at the beginning of the thong.
 Snake whips are typically quite heavy to make up for the lack of control that a handle would provide.
 Because of this, snake whips are almost only used for throw type cracks where the whip does not change direction.
 Snake whips are useful for travel, because the lack of handle makes them easy to fit into a backpack, suitcase, or even a pocket.
 They are measured from the beginning of the whip to the end of the thong.

-A whip that is made out of Kevlar which is designed to be soaked in fuel and lit on fire.
+A whip that is made out of Kevlar, designed to be soaked in fuel and lit on fire.
 These types of whips create large fireballs in the air when cracked by releasing fuel and igniting it.